 The Gritti Palace

 Inside, the red-brick property has preserved its future with state-of-the-art water protection technology.
 Expensive?
 Yes – but for good reason.
-The interiors feature fabrics by Venetian luxury designer Rubelli and impressive antiques and artworks that wouldn’t look out of place inside the city’s neighbouring galleries.
+The interiors feature fabrics by Venetian luxury designer Rubelli and impressive antiques and artworks that wouldn’t look out of place in the city’s neighbouring galleries.
 Head to Club del Doge for a five-star dinner in the lovingly-restored golden dining room or book the Gritti Terrace for a romantic, canal-side affair.
-Whatever you choose, you can trust the cuisine, overseen by executive chef Alberto Fol, doesn’t skimp on the small details (the hotel’s private floating garden in the lagoon is the kitchen’s primary source of vegetables).
-Plus, if Italian food is what enticed you to the floating city in the first place, book a spot at the Gritti Epicurean School to experience hands-on cooking classes, chef-table-style dinners, and wine tastings with sommelier Sandro Chinellato.
+Plus, if Italian food is what enticed you to the floating city in the first place, book a spot at the Gritti Epicurean School to experience hands-on cooking classes, chefs table-style dinners, and wine tastings with sommelier Sandro Chinellato.

 Aman Venice

-Fine-dining foodies will delight in Aman Venice’s two award-winning restaurants, chef’s table and bar.
-Menus are overseen by Michelin-starred Italian chef Davide Oldani and we recommend Arva for an authentic taste of the city.
-Combining an inventive and sustainable ethos with the finest ingredients of the season, expect plates of scallops from the lagoon, spider crab ravioli, grilled guinea fowl and, for a touch of decadence, Risotto Aman, cooked in champagne and served with caviar.
+Fine dining foodies will delight in Aman Venice’s award-winning restaurant, chef’s table and bar.
+We recommend Arva for an authentic taste of the city; combining an inventive and sustainable ethos with the finest ingredients of the season, expect plates of scallops from the lagoon, porcini and goats cheese ravioli, and Venetian style bouillabaisse.

 St Regis Venice